patmagauran/ForzaDualSense/Readme.md

 **NOTE:** This is currently in the alpha stage.
 It works well and provides decent feedback via the adaptive triggers.
 However it is not perfect and definetly has room for improvement.
 I welcome people to help make needed adjustments(See below for more information).

+**WARNING:** Since we do not have exact specifications of the commands sent to the controller, it is possible that certain values may be out of specification or in the not-reccomended categories.
+This could cause damage to controllers.
+Although I use this program without issue, I will not be held liable for damage to your controller due to it's use.

 ## Adjusting / Modifying

 This program is written in very simple C#.
 If you do not know C#, it should not be hard to learn the necessary parts.
 If you do not know any programming, it may be more difficult, but I have left the relevant code very well documented.